vmware-archive/iot-analytics-benchmark/DL/README.md

 NOTE:

-model.predict does not return elements (predicted labels) in input order and therefore doesn't reflect actual accuracy when compared to correct labels. model.evaluate is accurate.
+model.predict does not return elements (predicted labels) in input order and therefore doesn't reflect actual accuracy when compared to correct labels.
+model.evaluate is accurate.
 Thus there are option to run prediction and/or evaluation.
-Use prediction for performance and evaluatiom for accuracy.
+Use prediction for performance and evaluation for accuracy.

 To run, in one shell: